Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: General Results

+For maximum likelihood estimation it is not necessary to use \Cref{lemma:logdet} to decompose the determinant as a sum of variances.
+By writing

-we could have replaced~\eqref{eq:variance-decay-general-ml} with the equivalent condition
+we could have replaced~\eqref{eq:variance-decay-general-ml-new} with the equivalent condition

-which we however find somewhat less tangible a requirement.
-However, because the kernel matrix determinant is known as the \emph{model complexity}, the condition~\eqref{eq:det-decay-general-ml} gives the following alternative interpretation of \Cref{thm:general}: If the response function is compatible with $\theta_0$, in that $f_0 \in H(K_{\theta_0})$, and for every $\theta \in \Delta$ the model is more complex than for $\theta_0$, in that~\eqref{eq:det-decay-general-ml} holds, then the parameter estimate cannot be contained in $\Delta$.
+Because the kernel matrix determinant is known as the \emph{model complexity} and the \emph{data-fit term} $\norm[0]{\mu_{\theta_0, f_0}(\cdot \mid X_n)}_{\theta_0}$ quantifies how well the model fits the data, the condition~\eqref{eq:det-decay-general-ml-new} gives the following interpretation of \Cref{thm:general-new} for maximum likelihood estimation: If there is a parameter $\theta_0$ such that the model for this parameter fits the data sufficiently well (i.e., the data-fit is bounded or grows slowly) and each parameter in $\Delta$ corresponds to a model more complex than that for $\theta_0$ (i.e., the log-ratio of model complexities is sufficiently small or tends to negative infinity sufficiently fast), then the parameter estimate cannot be contained in $\Delta$.
+That is, maximum likelihood estimation prefers simple models that fit the data well.